 - Keep your piercing clean and free of foreign material.

 - Try not to have the piercing come into direct contact with your teeth.

 - Use mouthwash to keep the piercing infection-free.

 - Remove any jewelry from the tongue and mouth before playing sports.

 - See a dentist immediately if you notice swelling or redness around the piercing.

 - Continue to practice good dental hygiene.

 - Go to your dentist for a cleaning and examination every 6 months.

 There is also a better chance that you will need a cosmetic dentistry procedure at some point to repair damage done by the lip ring or tongue ring.

-If you have more questions about how to care for your teeth with a lip or tongue piercing, you should come to Hardin Advanced Dentistry in Cincinnati for a check-up and free initial consultation.
+If you have more questions about how to care for your teeth with a lip or tongue piercing, you should come to Hardin Advanced Dentistry in Cincinnati for a check-up and consultation.
 You can do so by filling out the form on the right side of this page, or by calling (513) 234-5531.
 We serve patients in Cincinnati, Dayton, and the surrounding communities.